lesleyrs/Client3/README.md

 in suyu emulator (yuzu fork) click `file->open suyu folder` for sdmc dir

 ### Sony consoles
-TODO: check dnslookup for both vita and psp
+TODO: check dnslookup for both vita and psp and maybe use -DMODERN_POSIX for it

 #### PSP
 Install [pspdev](#tools) and run `make -f psp.mk -j$(nproc) -B`.